Then you have these people.

 - In Freedom Force, one of the most annoying foes is Pinstripe, the mob boss that has the ability to control his own density, as you don't have the characters to handle him when he shows up, and his attacks are surprisingly powerful.
 While not immensely powerful, he is responsible for the origins of three different characters, the appearance of another, gets two separate arcs to his name, and comes directly after the threat of World War III with the Soviets.

-- The Mafia of Cooks from A Hat in Time, while they are the villains from the first level, they are still a major threat for the heroine Hat Kid, while all the mafia goons are very dumb, incompetent, have terrible grammar and are terrible cooks despite their name, they are strong and can take a lot of damage without dying, their leader is much smarter and is even more strong and durable.
+- The Mafia of Cooks from A Hat in Time are the villains from the first level, and the first major threat for the heroine Hat Kid; while all the mafia goons are very dumb, incompetent, have terrible grammar and are terrible cooks despite their name, they can easily provide a decent challenge to Hat Kid, and their leader is much smarter and is even more capable in a battle than the rest of them.

 - Mr. X in the Streets of Rage series definitely has elements of one, especially in Streets of Rage 3 where he's revealed to have become a Brain in a Jar piloting a robot body.